Staff Spotlight: Meet Olivia Torres Jojola, Program Planning Officer

 olivia-torres-jojola-banner

-If you’ve connected with UNM Online recently, you may have spoken with the kind and friendly Student Success Specialist, Olivia Torres Jojola.
-Though she’s only been at UNM Online for four months, her journey in aiding students is anything but new.
+If you’ve connected with UNM Online recently, you may have spoken with the kind and friendly Program Planning Officer, Olivia Torres Jojola.
+Though she’s been with UNM Online since 2022, her journey in aiding students began well before that.

 Before joining the UNM Online team, Olivia served as Program Coordinator and Advocate at the LoboRESPECT Advocacy Center where, in addition to assisting students, she was responsible for the Lobo Food Pantry operations.